psu13/mutable-hakyll/posts/my-chili.md

 * 1 can of black beans
 * salt, pepper, ground cayenne or other hot pepper

-For dried peppers I usually use milder dried chilis like Ancho or Pasilla or whatever.
+For dried peppers I usually use milder dried chilis like ancho, pasilla, guajillo or whatever.
 Lately I've been adding more heat by mixing in some of those little Chinese/Thai/Vietnamese red chilis too.
-In the past I also used to mix my own pepper mix with a couple of tablespoons of commercial chili powder, but I've done less of that lately.
+The "xiao mi la" peppers from Mala Market are great for this.
+Or just toss in some of their roasted and crushed pepper mix.
+Kashmiri chili can be a nice kick.
+For an extra surprise toss in some Sichuan peppercorns.

 So, toast the cumin seeds lightly before you grind them.
 It makes a difference.
 Then stuff everything into a cheap coffee grinder that you use only for this and pulverize it all.